 - You're having trouble walking, talking, or thinking.

-- You can't move one side of your face.
+- You can't move one side of your face or body.

 - The numbness or tingling started suddenly.

 - You suddenly feel weak or have severe pain.